snoyberg/snoyman.com/content/galacticsilkroad/journey.md

 The bartender started.
 That apparently hadn't been the tone he'd been expecting.
 "Does that mean you'll accept?"

-"I only have two questions.
+"I only have three questions.
 First: how much will you pay me?"

 The bartender smiled.
 "I'll pay you 1.3 AMEs.
 That'll cover your expenses, if you stop wasting money on getting drunk each night, plus